 We see time and time again where companies decide they want to create video but they don’t think about their objectives or what outcome they want it.
 Without a clear strategy going in to creating video content, you may as well flush your money down the toilet.

-The first thing we always do when talking to our clients about creating video is to identify the overall objective and who they want this video to be seen by.
+The first thing we always do when talking to our clients about creating video content is to identify the overall objective and who they want this video to be seen by.
 It’s the most important factor and informs everything we do.
-Is this B2B or B2C?
+Is this video targeting B2B or B2C?
 What demographics are we targeting?
 How will the video be shared?
 What is the objective of this video?
 Sales?
 Brand image?
 Production explanation?
 All these questions need to be answered before we can come up with creative concepts for the video.
 For example, if the video has ad spend behind it and is destined for Facebook pay-per-click then it needs to be very short and punchy but if we are relying on organic shares then we’ve got to create a strong hook so people engage with it.
 Conversely, if this video is B2B and will be sent out via email, then perhaps we can assume a pre-existing level of knowledge and familiarity with the subject matter in your audience, so we can have a longer video with more depth to it.
 By having clear KPIs and understanding of the core objective for the video you will get far more out of it than just creating video for video’s sake.

-Not aligning video to brand purpose.
+Not aligning video to your brand purpose.

-Video should always be seen as an extension of your brand identity.
+Video Content should always be seen as an extension of your brand identity.
 When done correctly, it will feel like a seamless transition from your print materials, web site and brand image through to video.
 This is done through the style, tone, fonts, imagery and colour.
 Too often, companies will use video inconsistently, putting up a series of videos that have nothing connecting them.
-Or worse, they will post videos to their social feed that are amateur or home made.
-A third of people who watched a poor quality video had a negative perception of that brand.
-Video should always be integrated into a company’s marketing strategy from the outset and even if it’s only used sparingly, it should reflect the quality of the brand.
+Or worse, they will post videos to their social feed that is amateur or homemade.
+A third of the people who watched a poor quality video had a negative perception of that brand.
+Video Content should always be integrated into a company’s marketing strategy from the outset and even if it’s only used sparingly, it should reflect the quality of the brand.
 Lack of budget should not be used as an excuse for putting poor quality video out into the public domain.
 With careful planning and a reliable video production company, most budgets can be stretched to create video content that will have a high impact in the right way.
 For example, a single day’s filming could be done in a way that generates large volumes of material that can be recycled into a series of short videos for your social media feed.
 By setting a style for the look of the videos from filming techniques to motion graphics, larger volumes of content can be generated for a fraction of the cost.